a-akulynichev/md_test/README.md

 ## Cartography service
-1. To work with Google autocomplete service receive an API key for the Maps SDK for Android.
+1. To work with Google autocomplete service receive an **API key for the Maps SDK for Android**.
 The procedure for receiving the key is described in [Using API Keys][UAPIK].
-Specify the received Google API key for the Maps SDK for Android in **sdk-telemetry/keystore.properties** file, which takes the following form:
+Specify the received Google **API key for the Maps SDK for Android** in `sdk-telemetry/keystore.properties` file, which takes the following form:
 ```
 1 WEB_API="https://scoring-api.kasko2go.net/api/"
 2 RECEIVER="receiver.kasko2go.net"